Gilligan’s Island Transcript

 Mrs. Howell carries a parasol.
 Professor enters from the hut.
 Mary Ann walks toward Mrs. Howell.

-ZOOM IN ON MARY ANN, PROFESSOR, AND MRS. HOWELL
+PUSH IN ON MARY ANN, PROFESSOR, AND MRS. HOWELL

 MARY ANN